Adams County Sheriff's Office

 In 1987, NHTSA initiated DEC pilot programs in Arizona, Colorado, New York and Virginia.
 The states of Utah, California, and Indiana were added in 1988.
 Beginning in 1989, IACP and NHTSA expanded the DEC Program across the country.
 Currently, 50 states, the District of Columbia, Canada and several countries around the world participate in the DEC Program.

 In 1992 the governing board of the International Association of Chiefs of Police approved the creation of the Drug Recognition Section.
 (For more information on the DRE Section’s mission, goals, and bylaws, click on “Program Oversight.”)

 On June 10-13, 1995, the section hosted a training conference on impaired driving in Phoenix, Arizona.
 Since then the IACP Training Conference on Drugs, Alcohol, and Impaired Driving has convened every year and is attended by DREs and their instructors, DUI enforcement officers, prosecutors, toxicologists, medical and school professionals, and other highway safety advocates.

-INVESTIGATORS - Todd Laudert- Brent York - Floyd Lindsey - Evidence Custodian SGT.
+INVESTIGATORS - Todd Laudert - Floyd Lindsey - Jason Spice - EVIDENCE CUSTODIAN SGT.
 Travis Armitage

 The Property and Evidence Section is responsible for securely storing all evidence obtained during criminal investigations from the Sheriff’s Office.
 All of these items must be stored until the criminal case is disposed of in the court system.
-That time frame may be from a couple of days to several years later, depending on the type of crime committed.
+That time frame ranges from a couple of days to several years, depending on the type of crime committed.

-If you have been notified to pick up an item that is being held by the Sheriff’s Office, please make arrangements with the Evidence Custodian SGT.
-Travis Armitage by calling (608) 339-3304 EXT 850.
+If you have been notified to pick up an item or vehicle that is being held by the Sheriff’s Office, please make arrangements with the Evidence Custodian, SGT.
+Travis Armitage, by calling (608) 339-3304 EXT 850.
 Items may be picked-up by appointment only.